 The Ford Mustang GT coupe was the only mid-sized vehicle to make the 10 most dangerous vehicles list.
 The structure and safety cage on newer Mustang models received marginal ratings from the IIHS.
 This means that the safety cage may not be as effective in the case of serious crashes.
-The Mustang GT coupe had 81 deaths per million registrations, 23 deaths per million single-vehicle crashes, 12 death per million single-vehicle rollover, and 58 deaths per million multi-vehicle crashes.
+The Mustang GT coupe had 81 deaths per million registrations, 23 deaths per million single-vehicle crashes, 12 death per million single-vehicle rollovers, and 58 deaths per million multi-vehicle crashes.

 Another midsize car that made the list of the 20 vehicles with the highest fatality rates was the Buick Verano.
-The Verano had 68 deaths per million registrations, 35 deaths per million single-vehicle crashes, 33 deaths per million single-vehicle rollover, and 14 deaths per million multi-vehicle crashes.
+The Verano had 68 deaths per million registrations, 35 deaths per million single-vehicle crashes, 33 deaths per million single-vehicle rollovers, and 14 deaths per million multi-vehicle crashes.

 What Type of Small Car Is Most Dangerous?